MonikaBarget/distant-reading/docs/pages_skills1_4_batchdownload.md

 6) In the final step, you can download your folders or files from the POD to your local drive:

 [Copy from pod to local](https://dsri.maastrichtuniversity.nl/docs/openshift-load-data#copy-from-pod-to-local)

+🙌 These instructions were provided by Arnoud Wils (The Plant, FASoS) and the DSRI team at Maastricht University.